PhD in Criminology, Law, and Justice

 Note: For CLJ 570, upon departmental approval, an equivalent methods course may be taken either outside the department or as an independent study course in the department, dependent on the student’s dissertation research.

-• Electives, Areas of Concentration: Upon successful completion of the core curriculum, students are required to complete 40 additional hours, no more than 12 of which may be taken outside the department.
+• Electives, Areas of Specialization: Upon successful completion of the core curriculum, students are required to complete 40 additional hours, no more than 12 of which may be taken outside the department.
 This includes two CLJ Signature Seminars.
-Signature Seminars are courses within the areas of concentration that offer further inquiry into central questions in the discipline.
-Three areas of concentration are offered, each of which typically requires students to complete five additional courses in an area:
+Signature Seminars are courses within the areas of specialization that offer further inquiry into central questions in the discipline.
+Three areas of specialization are offered, each of which typically requires students to complete five additional courses in an area:

 1. Law and Society, which examines the socio-legal nature of social norms and rules, their development, use and variation across cultures, societies, and over time.